• Skip to primary navigation

 Can I make these blondies without brown butter?

 Yes, you can skip the browning step if you’d like and just use the same amount of melted butter.
 However, you will lose out on some of the rich flavor.
-Either way, these Biscoff cookie butter blondies are amazingly delicious!
+Either way, these Biscoff blondies are amazingly delicious!

 What is the difference between a blondie and a brownie?

 It’s a common belief that blondies are the same as brownies without the cocoa.
 However, even though they have some similarities, they are pretty different in taste and texture.
-Most blondies are more comparable to super thick and chewy cookie bars.

 Are blondies meant to be gooey in the middle?